ONLYOFFICE/docspace-api-sdk-java/docs/FilesFoldersApi.md

 ## getFolderByFolderId

-> FolderContentIntegerWrapper getFolderByFolderId(folderId, userIdOrGroupId, filterType, roomId, excludeSubject, applyFilterOption, extension, searchArea, formsItemKey, formsItemType, count, startIndex, sortBy, sortOrder, filterValue, location)
+> FolderContentIntegerWrapper getFolderByFolderId(folderId, userIdOrGroupId, sharedBy, filterType, roomId, excludeSubject, applyFilterOption, extension, searchArea, formsItemKey, formsItemType, count, startIndex, sortBy, sortOrder, filterValue, location)

 Get a folder by IDReturns the detailed list of files and folders located in the folder with the ID specified in the request.